angelospillos/go-grpc-docker-compose-microservices-onion/README.md

 ## Development

-### Modular Development
+### Modular Development & Testing
 Every microservice is seperated into layers to be able to support "plug and play" and easy Test Driven Development

-Example tests are can be found in coinsorchestrator microservice.
+Example tests can be found in coinsorchestrator microservice.

 ### Generate a Proto